Graded strength of comparative illusions is explained by Bayesian inference: Statistical Modeling

 We ran multiple mixed-effects Bayesian multilevel ordinal regression models \parencite{burkner2019ordinal} (via \textit{brms} \parencite{burkner2017brms} in R \parencite{r2024r}) to predict the CI acceptability ratings from Experiment 1 under each of our hypothesized linking functions $f \in \{f_{\text{max}}, f_{\text{mean}}\}$, over and above controls.
 The model design is shown in (\ref{eq:linear-regression}).

-The response variable $\text{Acceptability}(s_p)$ was the raw Likert scale acceptability score ranging from 1 to 7 where the intervals between the number categories are assumed to have different distances.
+The response variable $\text{Acceptability}(s_p)$ was the raw Likert scale acceptability score ranging from 1 to 7.
 We standardized all explanatory variables \parencite{gelman2007data} so that coefficients are in standard units.
 All models had weakly informative priors: the intercepts and the population-level coefficients had a prior Gaussian distribution (i.e., $\text{Normal}(0,2)$) and the by-participant varying intercepts were given a weakly informative Half-Cauchy prior (i.e., $\text{Cauchy}(0,10)$), following the set up in Experiment 1.
 Each model had four sampling chains with 2000 iterations and the first 1000 iterations were taken as warmup.
 The sampling chains for all coefficients in all models had a $\hat{R}$ of 1, indicating successful convergence.